AmpedFinance/docs/whitepaper.md

 A portion of fees (traditionally 70%) goes to liquidity providers (ALP stakers), and the rest (30%) to active users which engage with the platform (e.g. for trading).
-Fees are distributed in key assets and as escrowed tokens (esAMP) which vest into real AMP over time.
+Fees are distributed in key assets and as escrowed tokens (esAMP) which vest into real AMPED over time.
 This aligns incentives by rewarding all contribution which is beneficial for the ecosystem, such as liquidity provision, governance participation and engaging in trades or participating in platform campaigns.